Are you getting fed up with the shortages at the grocery store?

 If you’ve heard that chicken poop makes good garden compost, you’re probably not surprised to hear that it makes amazing yard fertilizer, too!
 One of my favorite things to watch is that strip of grass turn dark green after the chicken tractor has passed by.

 One key thing to note is that chicken poop is potent (especially when it’s fresh) and can easily burn your grass.
-I like to spray the area down after I move the chicken tractor daily to prevent this.
-Not a necessary step, but if you run the chickens close to your house like I do, it’s nice to keep the grass alive and nice looking.
+I like to spray the area down with the hose after I move the chicken tractor daily to prevent this.
+Not a necessary step, but it’s nice to keep the grass alive and nice looking.
+It reduces the flies, too!

 Common Questions

-Since red rangers are a hybrid, they will not breed true.
-That means that even if you breed 2 red rangers together, you will not get an identical red ranger as a result.
-You’ll end up with a mix of results and some undesirable traits may come out.
-If you want to get into breeding your own meat birds, you’ll need to use a purebred dual purpose breed.
+Since Rangers are a hybrid, they will not breed true.
+That means that even if you breed 2 Rangers together, you will not get an identical Ranger as a result and some undesirable traits may come out.
+If you want to get into breeding your own meat birds, you’ll need to use a purebred dual-purpose breed.

-Should I buy red ranger roosters, pullets, or straight run?
+Should I buy Ranger roosters, pullets, or straight run?

 This has been an ongoing question for me for years and I finally have it nailed down!
 It really comes down to you and your preferences.